yomimono/stitchcraft/README.md

 # Anti-features / out-of-scope stuff

-* taking raster images and converting them to patterns. `ih` does a great job and can interoperate with `stitchcraft`.
 * vector font scaling and rasterization. `kxstitch` does this well.
 * backstitch support in `stitchcraft view terminal`.
 I anticipate any other terminal users also hating backstitch.